-Use our list of common mistakes below to make sure you get the most out of your tradelines.
+Use our list of common mistakes below to make sure you get the most out of your authorized user tradelines.
 Don’t make the same mistakes we’ve seen before!

 If you have fraud alerts or credit freezes on your account, new tradelines simply will not post on your credit report.
 Fraud alerts essentially freeze your account, so new information cannot be added.
-In order to remove the fraud alerts, you must contact each bureau directly to have the fraud alerts are removed before you will be able to add new tradelines to your file
+If you have fraud alerts on your credit file, you must contact each bureau directly to have the fraud alerts removed before you will be able to add new tradelines to your file.

 The most important factor in purchasing tradelines, in our opinion, is to understand how tradelines work.
 Without this understanding, it is easy to let commissioned salespeople lead you astray and sell you tradelines that are not the best for your particular situation.
-If you are still wondering, “how do tradelines work?” then be sure to check out our Tradelines 101 infographic for a crash course on the basics.
+If you are new to tradelines, then be sure to check out our Tradelines 101 infographic for a crash course on the basics.

 It could be the case that a tradeline with a $1,000 limit is actually the best for them because maybe that one has a lot of age and meets their strict budget.
 Everyone should consider the age and the limit together when buying tradelines and use the Tradeline Calculator as the first step in assessing your situation.